Tim Taylor, QC (ILFA Founder)

 Tim is recognised as a leader in the field of the Dispute Resolution in both the Legal Business, Legal Experts Directory and the Chambers Global Directory of the Worlds Leading Lawyers.
 He is variously described in Chambers and the Legal 500 as “superb”, “a marvellous and mercurial figure”, and as having “an extraordinary mind which allows him to bring something different to any piece of litigation”.

-He is (or has been) a member of the boards of several journals, academic and professional organizations, including: the Editorial Board of the American Journal of International Law; the Scientific Advisory Board of the European Journal of International Law; the Editorial Board of the African Journal of International and Comparative Law; the Advisory Council of the British Institute of International and Comparative Law; the Executive Council of the British Branch of the International Law Association; and the Advisory Board of the International Centre for Transitional Justice.
-Dapo has advised States, international organizations and non-governmental organizations on matters of international law.
+Dapo is (or has recently been) a member of the Editorial or Advisory Boards or Councils of several journals and scholarly bodies including the American Journal of International Law; the European Journal of International Law; the African Journal of International & Comparative Law; the British Institute of International and Comparative Law; the American Society of International Law; the International Centre for Transitional Justice.
+He is founding editor of the scholarly blog: EJIL:Talk! the blog of the European Journal of International Law.

 Dr Adesegun Akin-Olugbade